 When horizontal development costs are adjusted to reflect 25m level intervals, rather than 15m, project payback on an undiscounted basis is achieved in Year 2.
 Positive cashflow is expected from Year 2 onwards.
-The overall undiscounted project cashflow increases by \$22M compared to the base case with 15m levels, as shown in Figure 43Error!
-Reference source not found. below.
+The overall undiscounted project cashflow increases by \$21M compared to the base case with 15m levels.